 - Monitor VPN connections.

 Contact us at firstname.lastname@example.org.
-We ask you to fill out this questionnaire about your network environment, what kind of Secure Device Connector (SDC) is right for you, and what are your primary ASA use cases.
-We create a tenant in our cloud infrastructure for you and help you create a SDC which enables your ASAs to communicate with CDO.
+We ask you to fill out this questionnaire about your network environment, what kind of Secure Device Connector (SDC) is right for you, and what your primary ASA use cases are.
+The SDC enables your ASAs to communicate with CDO.
+Depending on what features you want to implement, we can create a cloud-SDC for you or you can install an on-premises SDC in your own environment.
 After that, onboard your ASAs to CDO and see them all in the Devices & Services page.

 If you have any questions about the account initialization process or how to complete our questionnaire, email email@example.com.